marioatmajanugraha/YouTube-DLP888/README.md

 # 🎥 YouTube Video Bulk Downloader 📥

-Welcome to **YouTube Video Downloader Bulk**! 🚀 This is your go-to tool for downloading multiple YouTube videos or music tracks at once.
+Welcome to **YouTube Video Bulk Downloader**! 🚀 This is your go-to tool for downloading multiple YouTube videos or music tracks at once.
 No more tedious one-by-one downloads—just copy & paste your links, and let the magic happen! ✨

 ---